Reticen8/ui_devtools/README.md

 python configd.py console
 ```

-Symlink the socket to the expected location (which OPNsense uses) so both our UI and command
+Symlink the socket to the expected location (which Reticen8 uses) so both our UI and command
 line tools can reach it:
 ```
 sudo ln -s /<install location>/configd/tmp/configd.socket /var/run/configd.socket